 The Neurology Dept of the Veterinary College of North Carolina State started a fund in her honor called "Emma's Epilepsy Fund".
 You may wonder why this institution?
 The Epil-K9 Foundation has been working with the Neurology Dept for over several years providing monetary assistance for small projects and many of our dogs are involved with a research project.
 Emma's Fund will help buy equipment or provide funds for research when needed

 To donate to the fund make a check out to The Epil-K9 Foundation Inc with Emma's Epilepsy Fund in the memo line.
 We will then send combine all the checks and send one check on to NCSU.
 This is so we may thank you properly.
-The address to send money for the fund is,
+Please contact Marion for the address on where to send donations via check.

 You may also donate via PayPal.
 If you have any questions please contact me Marion